Brendon-Egolf/Intro-to-UNIX/project-1/notes.md

 Use BTUs to figure out what you need to air condition.
 Take Watts to BTUS and buy an Air conditioner with 30% more tonnage than you need and then buy a second one.

+Make sure that your HVAC is also on the generator for when the power goes out.

 Server Hardware Requirements
 ----------------------------